K-FOSS/TS-ESTests/README.md

-# K-FOSS/TS-Core Repository Template
+# K-FOSS/TS-ESTests

-This is a TypeScript project template.

-## Usage

-On the GitHub Website click "Use this template"

-Once you have cloned the template locally search and replace and usage of TS-Core with the name of your new project
+This is a lightweight testing framework for use with ESNext & ESModules code.
+Orignally created within my [@K-FOSS/TS-ESNode](https://github.com/K-FOSS/TS-ESNode) repo for testing.

 ## Development

-This template is designed to be developed within a VSCode Remote Container.
+This is designed to be developed within a VSCode Remote Container.
 When you open is VSCode you should get a notification prompting to reopen in container.